LEARN TO MAKE SCOTTISH BAPS THE TRADITIONAL WAY

 One thing I like to do is make all the treats we eat in the house instead of buying commercially made products.

-We have all discussed the cost of living, and living within our means lately and the biggest thing that was eating into our budget for a long time was bread and buns for sandwiches.
+We have discussed living within our means lately and the biggest thing that was eating into our budget was bread and buns for sandwiches.

-I needed a solution and with a bit of fine tuning I found the easiest and cheapest way to make homemade buns that my family loves for a fraction of the store-bought price.
+With a bit of fine-tuning, I found the easiest and cheapest way was to make homemade baps and buns at a fraction of the cost compared to the grocery store.

 - Flour from Costco $6.99 10kg bag